-54. the corporate social responsibility policy include principles or commitments which the company ntarily assumes regarding specific stakeholders and identifies, as a minimum: a) The objectives of the corporate social responsibility policy and the development of tools to support it. b) Corporate strategy related to sustainability, the natural environment and social issues. c) Concrete practices in matters related to: shareholders, employees, clients, suppliers, social issues, the natural environment, diversity, fiscal responsibility, respect for human rights, and the prevention of unlawful conduct. d) Means or systems for monitoring the results of the application of specific practices described in the immediately preceding paragraph, associated risks, and their management. e) Means of supervising non-financial risk, ethics, and business conduct. f) Communication channels, participation and dialogue with stakeholders. g) Responsible communication practices that impede the manipulation of data and protect integrity and honour.
-Complies [X] Complies partially [] Explanation [] Complies [X] Complies partially [] Explanation [] 56. ed to corporate social responsibility, following internationally recognised methodologies.
-Complies [X] Complies partially [] Explanation [] director remuneration be sufficient in order to attract and retain directors who meet the desired profe dem essional profile and to adequately compensate them for the dedication, qualifications and responsibility anded of their posts, while not being so excessive as to compromise the independent judgment of non-utive directors.
-Complies [X] Explanation [] 57. well inde only executive directors receive remuneration linked to corporate results or personal performance, as as remuneration in the form of shares, options or rights to shares or instruments whose value is xed to share value, or long-term savings plans such as pension plans, retirement accounts or any other ement plan. shar es may be given to non-executive directors under the condition that they maintain ownership of the es until they leave their posts as directors.
-The forgoing shall not apply to shares that the director be obliged sell in order to meet the costs related to their acquisition.
-Complies [X] Complies partially [] Explanation []
+- 54. That the corporate social responsibility policy include principles or commitments which the company voluntarily assumes regarding specific stakeholders and identifies, as a minimum: - a) The objectives of the corporate social responsibility policy and the development of tools to support it. - b) Corporate strategy related to sustainability, the natural environment and social issues. - c) Concrete practices in matters related to: shareholders, employees, clients, suppliers, social issues, the natural environment, diversity, fiscal responsibility, respect for human rights, and the prevention of unlawful conduct. - d) Means or systems for monitoring the results of the application of specific practices described in the immediately preceding paragraph, associated risks, and their management. - e) Means of supervising non-financial risk, ethics, and business conduct. - f) Communication channels, participation and dialogue with stakeholders. - g) Responsible communication practices that impede the manipulation of data and protect integrity and honour.

+55. That the company reports, in a separate document or within the management report, on matters related to corporate social responsibility, following internationally recognised methodologies.

+56. That director remuneration be sufficient in order to attract and retain directors who meet the desired professional profile and to adequately compensate them for the dedication, qualifications and responsibility demanded of their posts, while not being so excessive as to compromise the independent judgment of non-executive directors.

+57. That only executive directors receive remuneration linked to corporate results or personal performance, as well as remuneration in the form of shares, options or rights to shares or instruments whose value is indexed to share value, or long-term savings plans such as pension plans, retirement accounts or any other retirement plan.

+Shares may be given to non-executive directors under the condition that they maintain ownership of the shares until they leave their posts as directors.
+The forgoing shall not apply to shares that the director may be obliged sell in order to meet the costs related to their acquisition.